pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 Fortunately for us everything in React is a component, in particular the router and the store provider.
-So, technically, nothing stops Enzyme from rendering the entire app and acting as an integration test engine.
+Technically, nothing stops Enzyme from rendering the entire app in memory and acting as an integration test engine.

+Enzyme can be run in node using [jsdom](https://github.com/tmpvar/jsdom) to simulate a browser.

 # The toy app